The New Hybrid Wellness Model: Care, Retreat, Continuity

 Holistic Modalities in the Hybrid Wellness Model

-Somatic practices, such as Somatic Experiencing, Trauma Release Exercises (TRE), or body-centered therapy, help clients release stored stress and trauma.
-These practices can be incorporated into both care sessions and retreats.
+Somatic practices like Somatic Experiencing, Trauma Release Exercises (TRE), or body-centered therapy help clients let go of stress and trauma.
+You can use these methods in both care sessions and retreats.

 2. Mind-Body Practices